-A political leader might try to frame the entire Covid-19 situation as “not a big deal” or “we have it under control” but they may be coming from a framework of protecting the economy over the health and lives of people, this would be a deliberate and planned framing of the message to protect their self-interests or their agenda.
+A political leader might try to frame the entire Covid-19 situation as "not a big deal" or "we have it under control."
+They may be coming from a framework of protecting the economy over the health and lives of people.
+This would be a deliberate and planned framing of the message to protect their self-interests or their agenda.

 One of these is a very deliberate act and the other is less so.
 Being able to step back from the information we receive, break it down into it component parts; where it originated from, its tone, it's desired results etc, will help us to manage our reactions to it so as not to become overwhelmed or swept away by it.

 The behavioural metacognitive analysis of the framing

 I will go deeper and add some content on metacognition and behavioural metacognitive analysis and training in the future.
 But for now, we will understand it as the process of "thinking about thinking."
 The method of thinking about what we are thinking, how we are feeling and deconstructing whether it is "true" or biased in some way.
 It goes much deeper, but for now, this should suffice.

 In terms of this article, we can look at behavioural metacognitive analysis is the process of thinking about the thinking that went behind the words we hear or are read.
 We can do this in order to gain some insight into where they might truly be coming from.